talhanaseers/EECS447/Project_Part5/README.md

 Database Setup:
 Use the SQL scripts in LMS_Scripts.sql to create the schema and populate initial data.
 Dependencies:
-Relational database management system (e.g., MySQL, PostgreSQL).
+Relational database management system (MySQL).
 Execution:
 Import the schema into your database and test the system using the provided sample queries.
 Future Enhancements